Allen & Overy LLP - The Inside View

 Summer program

-The firm tells us that its summer program aims to allow summer associates to get a taste of everything.
-The work allocation committee, which is made up of associates, is on hand to meet with the summers to discuss ongoing projects and practice area preferences to make sure everyone gets to explore their areas of interest.
+The firm tells us that its summer program aims to expose summer associates to all aspects of practice at A&O. In order to ensure that everyone is having the summer experience they seek, the Work Allocation Committee, made up of associates, meets regularly with the summers to discuss ongoing projects and practice area preferences.
 The program also includes “formal training programs, including weekly practice area briefings,” legal writing courses, and panel presentations covering topics such as working with in-house counsel and women in law.

 A&O associates assure us that the summer vibe will be kept alive with “one big social event a week, alongside more informal events such as happy hours.”
-Previous highlights have included concerts from Billy Joel to Beyoncé, sailing tours around Manhattan, cooking competitions and rock-climbing adventures.
 We’re told it’s rare for A&O summers not to return to the firm as first-year associates, but those who choose not to return may do so because they’re “joining another one of our offices, or doing a clerkship.”

 Top tips for this stage: